jito-foundation/jito-solana/vortexor/README.md

 [2025-04-24T17:40:13.098760226Z INFO  solana_vortexor] Creating the Vortexor.
 The tpu socket is: Ok(0.0.0.0:9200), tpu_fwd: Ok(0.0.0.0:9201)
 ```

-When configuring the validator, deduct the `QUIC_PORT_OFFSET` (which is 6) from
-the TPU and forward ports.
-For example, with the ports shown in the vortexor's
-log file, the TPU and forward port should be set to the following when starting
-the validator:
-- TPU port: `9200` → `9194`, then specify 9194 in the --public-tpu-address for the validator.
-- TPU forward port: `9201` → `9195`, then specify 9195 in the --public-tpu-forwards-address for the validator.

 ---

 ### Step 4: Configure the Validator